bzkarimi/ML-Projects/README.md

 # ML-Projects

-This repository contains various projects (from begginer to advanced level).
-This is an ongoing project and projects are being added on a regular basis.
+This repository contains various exercises and projects (from begginer to advanced level).
+New exercises and projects are being added on a regular basis.

 ### [1.
 Wine Quality](https://github.com/bzkarimi/ML-Projects/tree/main/wine-quality) (Beginner)